 We found 4 pediatric gastroenterologists who accept Humana Bronze HMO near Rockford, IL.

-Dr. David Deutsch's area of specialization is pediatric gastroenterology.
-Patient ratings for Dr. Deutsch average 4.5 stars out of 5.
-Dr. Deutsch's areas of expertise consist of crohn's disease, ulcerative colitis, and short bowel syndrome.
-Humana HMO, Humana Bronze, and Humana Catastrophic are among the insurance carriers that Dr. Deutsch accepts.
-He attended medical school at the University of Illinois College of Medicine.
-He trained at Nationwide Children's Hospital and Ohio State University Medical Center for residency.
+Dr. David Deutsch is a specialist in pediatric gastroenterology.
+He works in Rockford, IL.
+Patient reviews placed Dr. Deutsch at an average of 4.5 stars out of 5.
+He is especially interested in crohn's disease, ulcerative colitis, and short bowel syndrome.
+He is an in-network provider for Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
+He graduated from the University of Illinois College of Medicine and then he performed his residency at Nationwide Children's Hospital and Ohio State University Medical Center.
 Dr. Deutsch's professional affiliations include Mercy Health System and Centegra Health System.

 Clinical interests: Crohn's Disease, Ulcerative Colitis, Short Bowel Syndrome, Eosinophilic Esophagitis